modomoto/COSS/README.md

 Q: __How long does it take to delete all the old CSS and move completely to COSS?__

 A: The speed is a variable, and it is up to the developer(s).
 COSS is a transitioning framework and the final end result is not as important as the process.
-Being able to refactor, create new component from total mess, delete old CSS rules where necessary is already a goal.
+The goal of COSS is to 'make your CSS maintenable again'.
+Being able to refactor, create new component from total mess, delete old CSS rules where necessary is already a success.
 If, at some point, everything is a component and all the variables are defined and used, even better.

 ---

 Q: __My old CSS rules are overriding my component__

 A: When this happens the strategy is to re-define those rules inside the component itself (may look a bit reduntant).
 It is responsibility of the component to define the styles of object that it contains.
 If that means being protective and writing a bit more CSS and be more specific it is fine.
-When refactoring and deleting old CSS rules (non COSS) it will be possible to simplify also the components deleting unnecessary rules like ```position: relative```.
+When refactoring and deleting old CSS rules (non-COSS) it will be possible to simplify also the components deleting unnecessary rules (i.e. ```position: relative```).

 ---